 If you fail any of the above tests, consult with HBG Advisory and protect company creditors and your position as a company director.

 What must directors do if their company is insolvent?

 Suppose you cannot pay your debts and believe your company is insolvent.
 In that case, there are several initial actions you must take to avoid personal liability for those debts and accusations of fraudulent trading.
 You must:

 - Stop trading instantly;

-- Then ask advice from an experienced licensed insolvency practitioner with a good commercial track record;
+- Then ask advice from an experienced licensed insolvency practitioner with a solid commercial track record;

-- Ensuring at all times, you protect the interests of the companies creditors first;
+- Ensuring you protect the interests of the companies creditors first;

-- Analyse the rescue options for the business or consider closing the company ensuring the best advantageous method for the companies creditors;
+- Analyse the rescue options for the business or consider closing the company, ensuring the best advantageous method for the company’s creditors;

-- Avoid any preferential moves for anyone what so ever.
+- Avoid any preferential moves for anyone, whatever.

 Available options when your limited company can’t repay its debts?